DNA-and-Natural-Algorithms-Group/nuskell/README.md

   $ nuskell --help
 ```
 ## Translation Schemes
-Detailed information about translation schemes can be found in the ``schemes`` directory.
+Detailed information about translation schemes can be found in the [translation
+schemes] directory.

 ## Installation
 ```